Acton Works: Rolling stock

 After a review of District line rolling stock was completed in 1926, purchasing of new stock began.
 In 1931 eight motor cars and 37 trailers were ordered from the Union Construction Company, which were known as L Stock.
 The motor cars were handed and faced west, but to make up the trains, six east-facing motor cars were required.
 Acton therefore took six motor cars of B Stock, altered the control connections and the air lines, and made other minor alterations to enable them to operate as east-facing cars.
 The L Stock was the first sub-surface stock to be delivered with roller bearings on the traction motors, and the previous batches of K Stock passed through Acton Works to have the white metal bearings replaced with roller bearings.

-When planning for the O and P Stock, to replace older stock on the Metropolitan and District lines, consideration was given to a new type of control which Metrolpolitan Vickers were developing.
+When planning for the O and P Stock, to replace older stock on the Metropolitan and District lines, consideration was given to a new type of control which Metropolitan Vickers were developing.
 The Metadyne system was therefore fitted to six old Metropolitan cars, dating from between 1904 and 1907.
 Acton converted the cars in pairs, one receiving the rotary transformer equipment and the other a motor-generator set to provide a low-voltage supply for control and lighting.
 Each metadyne machine could power four motors, and so each pair of cars had to work together, as each only contained two motors.
 After extensive trials, most of the O and P Stock was ordered with Metadyne control, and was the first use of regenerative braking on the Underground.

 In 1921-23, the Metropolitan Railway had ordered 20 electric locomotives for the locomotive-hauled services which they ran on the northern reaches of the line.
 They were fitted with nameplates in 1926, but these were removed during the Second World War, and the locomotives were painted in battleship grey.
 By 1953, 15 of the locomotives were still operational, and Acton Works carried out major restoration work, including reinstating the maroon livery and the nameplates.
 In the early 1960s, they ceased to be used on passenger trains, when the A60 Stock multiple units replaced them, but four were retained for shunting duties, and No. 5 John Hampden was assigned to Acton Works, until it was scrapped in 1973.